judeebeks/My-Portfolio/README.md

 # My-Portfolio
-# About me my skills and past project done.
+# About me, my skills, ambitions and past project done.